 Next, is trimming your cake.
 This can be a little tricky, but it's super easy once you do it a couple times.
 Let the cakes cool completely to room temperature, then take a large bread knife and very carefully slice off the very top of the cake so that you have a perfectly even layer.
 I like using a big bread knife because it's sharp, serrated, and long enough to go through the entire layer at one time.

-And of course freezing the layers!
-So after you've let the cake layers cool completely and trimmed them.
-Wrap each layer tightly in plastic wrap in place in the freezer overnight.
+This is optional, but you can also freeze the layers!
+After you've let the cake layers cool completely and trimmed them; wrap each layer tightly in plastic wrap in place in the freezer overnight (or at least 30 minutes).
 Don't take them out until right before you start assembling the cake!
 This allows the frosting to slide on smoothly and prevents any crumbs from getting in the frosting.

 Tips for the Best Baked Goods